Hilmy224/os232/links.md

 * [Semaphores in Process Synchronization](https://www.geeksforgeeks.org/semaphores-in-process-synchronization/)--- Explains sophomore with the added bonus of the pros and cons.
 Just a good read since theres also example you can try.
 * [Introduction of Deadlock in Operating System](https://www.geeksforgeeks.org/introduction-of-deadlock-in-operating-system/)--- A nice way to get into what dealocks are.
 The explanation provided is very well and easy to understand.

+## Week 08
+* [Kernotex](https://www.youtube.com/@Kernotex)--- This channel is  godsent, especially his playlist on bulding Linux From Scracth really helped me out this week.
+I highly reccomend watching his other videos too since they are also informative and very helpfull.

 <br>
 <hr>